-11 Lucky Things to Always Keep in Your Home
+Always Keep These in Your Home For Good Luck

 Feng shui is a very complex school of thought on how to direct the flow of energy in your home so that it moves freely and organically, helping you live your best life.
 While the system is quite complex, one of the basic principles is the representation of the five Chinese elements in the home: wood, water, metal, earth and fire.
 Practitioners say that you should place an object made of wood or water in the money sector of the home in order to bring prosperity.